-PHIL 201A: Core Course in History of Philosophy Spring 2011 Spinoza's Ethics
+PHIL 214: Early Modern Philosophy Spring 2015 Spinoza's Ethics

-T 1-3:50 p.m., Philosophy Seminar Room

-Don Rutherford; H&SS 7010

-Office hours: Th 3-5 p.m., and by appointment
+Th 1-3:50 p.m., Philosophy Seminar Room Don Rutherford; H&SS 8046 Office hours: M 4-5 p.m., and by appointment

 The goals of this seminar are to undertake a careful study of Spinoza's Ethics (1677); to acquire an understanding of the scope of Spinoza's philosophical project and the details of the doctrines he defends; and to address some of the outstanding interpretative issues raised in the recent secondary literature.
-This is a core course in the history of philosophy, which means that it makes no assumption that participants will have read Spinoza before; as a graduate seminar in philosophy, however, it assumes that you will work to get up to speed quickly on the material and engage the texts and issues in a serious manner.
+This will count as a core course in the history of philosophy, which means it makes no assumption that participants have read Spinoza before; as a graduate seminar in philosophy, however, it assumes that you will work to get up to speed quickly on the material and engage the texts and issues in a serious manner.